File System Types¶

 In the table, the maximum IOPS and maximum bandwidth all include both the read and write operations.
 So, maximum IOPS = read IOPS + write IOPS.

-The expansion increment of SFS Turbo Standard, Standard - Enhanced, Performance, or Performance - Enhanced file systems is 100 GB.
-The expansion increment of 20 MB/s/TiB, 40 MB/s/TiB, 125 MB/s/TiB, or 250 MB/s/TiB file systems is 1.2 TB.
+The minimum expansion increment of SFS Turbo Standard, Standard-Enhanced, Performance, and Performance-Enhanced file systems is 100 GB.
+The expansion increment of 20 MB/s/TiB, 40 MB/s/TiB, 125 MB/s/TiB, and 250 MB/s/TiB file systems is 1.2 TB.

 Maximum performance can be reached with multiple ECSs in parallel which have recommended configuration c4.4xlarge.4.